alloverse/allonet/README.md

 Visual Studio Code has great Cmake plugins, so you can just automate the above process and just click "build" in the UI.

+Note that `lib/lua` must exactly match the Lua version used by the Lovr visor.

 ## Progress

 So far, extremely rudimentary.
 Todo in order of priority: